fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

     />
      </div>

-3. The withdrawal status should change to **"Completed"** and the funds transferred should be added to your wallet balance
+3. The withdrawal status will change to **"Completed"** and the funds transferred will be added to your wallet balance

     <div style={{ textAlign: "center" }}>